 - Shitala is known as the seasonal goddess and with honorific titles such as Thakurani, Jagrani, Karunamayi, Mangala, Bhagavati, Dayamayi.
 In South India, Goddess Sheetala’s role is taken by the Goddess Mariamman, who is worshipped by Dravidian-speaking people.

-Sheetla Mata Mandir is open for darshan from 6am to 8pm.
-The Puja of Shitala Temple is conducted by both, Brahmins and low caste Pujaris.
-Goddess Sheetala is mainly worshipped in the dry seasons of winter and spring.
+The Puja of Sheetla Temple is conducted by both, Brahmins and low caste Pujaris.
+Goddess Sheetla is mainly worshipped in the dry seasons of winter and spring.
 There are many arti sangrah and stuties for the puja of Goddess Shitala.
 These arti sangrah and stuties include shri shitla mata chalisa, Shitala Maa ki Arti, Shri Shitala mata ashtak, etc.

 - Sheetala Ashtami– this festival is very much popular among Hindu and is dedicated to Goddess Sheetala.
 This festival is also known as Basoda Puja.
 It is celebrated on the eighth day of the Krishna during the Hindu month of ‘Chaitra’.
 It corresponds to the month of mid-March to April in the Gregorian calendar.
 Sheetala Ashtami is celebrated Holi, generally after eight days.
 But in some communities, it is celebratedon the first Thursday or Monday that comes after Holi.
 Also in some districts, Sheetala Ashtami is observed on the ‘ashtami’ of the Krishna Paksha, every month, but of all these, the Chaitra Krishna Paksha Ashtami is considered most propitious.